houluy/Reinforcement_Learning_Demos/README.rst

 - g

-Choose an algorithm from {Q, SARSA}
+Choose an algorithm from {Q, SARSA, DoubleQ}

 *************